zeroc-ice/ice/vsplugin/README.txt

   * Slice Compiler Options

     Tick the correspond check boxes to add --ice, --stream, or --tie (.NET only).

   * Preprocessor Macros: List of macro definitions passed to the Slice compiler

-    Enter preprocess macros separated by semicolons, for example, enter
+    Enter preprocess macros separated by semicolons.
+For example, enter

     FOO;BAR=99